ivanqiu819/F3BE/README.md

 ### Animal Detection

-After the depth computation is completed, we can proceed to animal detection.
+After the depth computation is completed, we can proceed to animal detection. the inference time of mask computation for a object is around 0.05 seconds.
 This step requires the SAM2 environment.
 Store the path of the python interpreter under the local SAM2 environment into "Animal_Detection" > "Env_Path" in the config.json file, and write the path of the pretrained weight archive file into "Ckpt_Path".

 On the GUI interface, select the "experiment" folder in the project to be processed.
 We need to first annotate the first frame of each video.
 Click "annotation first frame" to open the first frame of the video.
 In the popped-up window, click on the pixels that belong to the animal.
 The default ID is 1.
 If there are two animals, you can manually press 2 and then select the pixels belonging to the second animal, and so on.
 Press 0 to select the background pixels.
 After finishing, press Q to exit.
 The obtained mask will be stored in the "annotation" folder.